 But, remember, it’s called social media.
 Differentiate yourself from other organizations and brands by being personable, conversational and responsive.

 Membership recruitment isn’t the only never-ending project.
 You can never stop learning about your prospects and members.
-The more you know about their needs, interests, preferences and habits, the better decisions you’ll make about the content, products and services—the value—you deliver to them.
+The more you know about their needs, interests, and preferences, the better decisions you’ll make about the content, products and services—the value—you deliver to them.

 Now, you have five new tactics to help you increase member recruitment.
 And, you can discover 45 more in our downloadable eBook, 50 Ways to Boost Association Membership.